Timosdev99/ideagen/README.md

 # Simple command line interface

-the `command line interface` is a simple cli that help you generate project idea
+the `command line interface` is a simple cli tool that help you generate project idea

 it allow user express their mood and suggest a project idea and Provide a brief description and potential features.